The University of California has flunked a public records response test from an open government group.

 But UC spokesman Steve Montiel said the records were e-mailed Jan.
 11 and the request was closed.

 Francke said CalAware has no record of receiving the documents.
-Still, she said it would not have
+Still, she said it would not have changed UCSF's grade because of the lengthy response time.
+The law requires public agencies to respond to such requests within 10 days.

 Other audit findings on UC were: